Allen Banks Morralee Tarn walk

 Starting at the car park, exit the main gate (where you came in) and take a right following the road over the bridge.

 A carpet of bluebells and ramsons, commonly known as wild garlic, covers the woodland floor in spring and early summer.
 During warm weather, and when crushed, the latter has an unmistakably pungent aroma.
 Many of the plants here are characteristic of ancient woodland and soil types help dictate which species grow where.
 Woodruff, ramsons, dog’s mercury are found on the richer brown earths, whilst greater woodrush dominates in poorer and drier soils.

-As you leave the bridge, take a tight left and go through the gate, merging onto a footpath which takes you through a large field beside the river.
+As you leave the bridge, take a tight left and go through the gate, merging onto a footpath that takes you through a couple of fields beside the river.
 The river Allen is rocky and fast flowing here, a prime spot for birds like dipper and grey wagtail.
-Please keep dogs on leads as livestock may be in the field.
-Upon heading into the woodland, there’s always the chance of spotting a Red Squirrel running around above your head.
+On heading into the woodland, there’s always the chance of spotting a Red Squirrel running around above your head.

 This ancient woodland is host to an array of wildlife ranging from common birds to the elusive and rare, but extremely cute, Dormouse.
 April to July is a great time to see birds - more than 70 species have been recorded on the estate including species in decline, such as wood warbler and pied flycatcher.
 The River Allen provides a great feeding ground for Heron, Goosander, Dippers and rare visits by the Kingfisher and Otter.
 Other animals to keep you company are Red Squirrels, Roe Deer, Bats, Badgers and Foxes - plus a whole world of bugs and insects.